Utilize este identificador para referenciar este registo:

-|Publisher:||European Society of Human Reproduction and Embryology|
+|Editora:||European Society of Human Reproduction and Embryology|

 |Citação:||Human Reproduction Vol.21, No.9 pp. 2199–2200, 2006|

 |Resumo:||The main impact of the World Health Organization’s Health for All 2000 programme was probably related to its focus upon using health indicators as health policy goals rather than productivity or cost alone.
 The vision was that healthcare planning would be prepared by people with expertise in public health, clinical medicine as well as economics and management.
 Health professionals should outline the paths to achieve these goals, and the managers should estimate how much it would cost and let the politicians make the final decisions.
 The hope was that the decision process would be related to health parameters and that the progress would be transparent for the taxpayers, so that achievements could be monitored.
 The philosophy of this approach is still worth pursuing, but the first condition for such a planning process is to identify relevant health indicators that can be monitored over time.
 If we have no such indicators, we do not know whether we are on the right track; we may not even know where we are.
 In many European countries, there are few available reproductive health indicators that are measured routinely.
 We have reports on age at first childbirth, fertility and maternal mortality.
 However, not many other indicators of reasonable validity exist for Europe, even among European Union (EU) member states.|

-|Description:||© Published by Oxford University Press on behalf of the European Society of Human Reproduction and Embryology.
+|Descrição:||© Published by Oxford University Press on behalf of the European Society of Human Reproduction and Embryology.
 All rights reserved.
 The online version of this article has been published under an open access model.
 Users are entitled to use, reproduce, disseminate, or display the open access version of this article for non-commercial purposes provided that: the original authorship is properly and fully attributed; the Journal and Oxford University Press are attributed as the original place of publication with the correct citation details given; if an article is subsequently reproduced or disseminated not in its entirety but only in part or as a derivative work this must be clearly indicated.|

 |Aparece nas colecções:||FM-IMP-Artigos em Revistas Internacionais|